lpolovets/lpolovets.github.io/README.md

 #### Automation, robotics, and manufacturing
 🖨 3D printer that can produce production-grade carbon fiber parts quickly and affordably.
+☕ An electrochemical processoing platform that improves the taste of beverages without any additives.
 📦 Adaptable ASRS (automated storage and retrieval system) for warehouses. ([Mytra](https://mytra.ai/){:target="_blank" rel="noopener"})
 🦱 Automated wig manufacturing. ([The Renatural](https://therenatural.com/){:target="_blank" rel="noopener"})
 📐 Automation of design for manufacturing.